-Becky Vest begins her eleventh year as assistant coach for the Lady Bobcats.
-Coach Vest is a valuable asset to the Lady Bobcats program and has been instrumental in helping the Lady Bobcats become one of the top NAIA programs in the nation as well as the Midlands Conference.
-During Coach Vest’s time as assistant coach the Lady Bobcats have compiled a 295-49 record.
-The team has been to the national tourney each year and has been an Elite Eight team seven of the last eight seasons including five trips to the Final Four and four National Tournament Runner-up finishes.
-Coach Vest is responsible for many things including scouting, film analysis, and helping with practice preparation.
-She also has played a major part in recruiting for the Lady Bobcats and has been instrumental in bringing quality athletes to the program.
-She has a passion for motivating student-athletes in all aspects of their lives.
+Becky Vest's first year at the helm of the Lady Bobcats program was positive and exceptional--posting a 22-8 regular season record, and leading the Lady Bobcats once again into the NAIA Division II National Championship game.
+Coach Vest, as head coach and eleven-year assistant, has been instrumental in helping the Lady Bobcats become one of the top NAIA programs in the nation, as well as the Midlands Conference.
+During Coach Vest’s tenure as head and assistant coach, the Lady Bobcats have compiled a 352-64 record.
+The team has been to the national tournament each year and has been an Elite Eight team eight of the last ten seasons, including six trips to the Final Four and five National Tournament Runner-up finishes.

-Becky played for Coach Wilson for two years after transferring from John Brown University.
+Coach Vest played for Coach Wilson for two years after transferring from John Brown University.
 She graduated from C of O in 2003 cum laude with a double major in secondary education and physical education.
-She completed her master’s degree in Physical Education at Missouri State and currently is a full-time Assistant Professor in the C of O Physical Education department.
+Coach Vest completed her master’s degree in Physical Education at Missouri State in 2005 and is currently a full-time Assistant Professor in the College's Physical Education Department.
 She is a graduate of Stoutland High School.

 Dave Stallman will serve as the Lady Bobcats' new Assistant Coach for the 2014-2015 season.
 Stallman, originally from St. Louis, Missouri, replaces Lady Cat record-holder Morgan Smith, who recently moved from the area.

 Stallman played basketball at Melhville High School, where he was a High School All American, and then signed with the University of Missouri.
 He has coached basketball at all levels and worked side by side with many well-known coaches and trainers during his career.